 Accidental HIPAA breaches by nurses happen, even when every precaution is taken to adhere with HIPAA Rules.
 While all HIPAA breaches can possibly lead to disciplinary action, most employers would accept that accidental breaches will inevitably happen from time to time.
 In many cases, minor breaches of HIPAA Rules may not have negative consequences and can be handled with internally.
 Employers may opt to provide additional training in some cases to make sure sure the requirements of HIPAA are fully comprehended.

 Serious breaches of HIPAA Rules, even when committed without malicious aims, are likely to lead to disciplinary action, including termination and punishment by the board of nursing.
-Sacking for a HIPAA violation does not just mean loss of current employment and benefits.
+Sacking for a HIPAA violation may not just mean loss of current employment and benefits.
 It can make it quite difficult for a nurse to find different employment.
 HIPAA-covered bodies are unlikely to hire a nurse that has previously been fired for breaching HIPAA Rules.

 Willful breaches of HIPAA Rules, including theft of PHI for personal profit or use of PHI with intent to cause damage, can lead to criminal penalties for HIPAA violations.
 HIPAA-covered bodies are likely to report such incidents to law enforcement and investigations will be initiated.
 Complaints about HIPAA violations filed to the Office for Civil Rights (OCR) can be referred to the Department of Justice to pursue criminal penalties, including fines and imprisonment.
 Criminal prosecutions are unusual, although theft of PHI for financial profit is likely to result in up to 10 years imprisonment.